Where to sell your car

-Traditionally, there were two ways to sell your car: to a dealer (the more straightforward option) and privately (which would make you more money).
+Traditionally, there were two options for selling your car: to a dealer (the more straightforward option) and privately (which would make you more money).

-These are no longer your only choices, though; the digital age has seen the arrival of eBay and other online companies who are ready to take your car off your hands.
+These are no longer your only choices, though; the digital age has seen the arrival of eBay and other online companies who are ready to help you find a buyer for your car.